Sky Kick-ed - Supreme Court rules on bad faith in trade mark applications

 Fibre optic lighting

-In light of the Supreme Court's ruling in SkyKick UK v Sky Ltd that the media giant acted in bad faith when applying for trade marks, Partner Jim Dennis examines what the decision might mean for future trade mark applications, in World Trademark Review.
+In light of the Supreme Court's ruling in SkyKick UK v Sky Ltd that the media giant acted in bad faith when applying for trade marks, Partner Jim Dennis examines what the decision might mean for future trade mark applications, in World Trademark Review and New Law Journal.

 "In a landmark ruling, the Supreme Court of the United Kingdom has overturned the Court of Appeal’s decision in this case and found that the broadcaster and broadband provider Sky applied for its SKY trade marks partially in bad faith.
 This decision deals a blow to trade mark owners in the UK, but also provides some much-needed clarification of the law on this issue.